MENU

 Emma

 In 2021 we opened the garden once again to visitors for the first time in 6 years.
-You can visit every Wednesday between February and October.
+You can visit every Wednesday and Saturday between February and October.
 (See top of page for exact dates.)
 You also have the opportunity to explore Beatons Wood (springtime home of the famous Bluebell Walk).
 During the Bluebell Walk the garden is open daily.
 Enjoy refreshments during your visit at Bates Green Garden Café.
 We also run a series of workshops.

 You can find more details on the Plan Your Visit page .